 Indigenous Amazonian cultures have been fantasized, demonized and romanticized by Western societies for hundreds of years.
 In this fast-paced course, Gretel Echazú illustrates how common thinking in the West about shamanism is sometimes guilty of reproducing old inequalities and false portrayals.

 Drawing upon her work as an anthropologist living among different native therapists in the Peruvian jungle town of Tamshiyacu, Dr. Echazú teaches us how the feminine and masculine aspects of healing plants are undergoing a transformation within the current ayahuasca tourism boom.

 In this course, you’ll learn about the dangers of Western fantasies about indigenous people and the need to be open to appreciating the complexity of indigenous shamanism.

-Distinctions such as male and female plant-spirits, black and white magic, ancient and modern therapies, and Northern and Southern societies are all critically untangled in this compact course.
-Dr. Echazú provides you with realistic ways of thinking about Amazonian shamanism and positive ethical guidelines for drinking ayahuasca with people native to the Amazon Rainforest.
+Distinctions such as male and female plant-spirits, black and white magic, ancient and modern therapies, and Northern and Southern societies, are all critically untangled in this compact course.
+Dr. Echazú provides realistic ways of thinking about Amazonian shamanism and also positive ethical guidelines for drinking ayahuasca with people native to the Amazon Rainforest.

 Gretel Echazú (PhD)